 The price for grave markers can vary widely.
 Decide about how much you would like to spend before you begin to shop.
 This will help you narrow down your choices and make it easier to focus on deciding which options fall within your target price range.
 In addition to the cost of the grave marker, you may be required to pay a fee for installation, taxes, or delivery charges.
-Educating yourself on exactly what is included in the price can help you make sure that you are working within your resources.
+Educating yourself on what is included in the price can help you ensure you are working within your resources.

 Choose the material for the marker.

 Grave markers are available in a variety of materials.
 The most common choices are granite and bronze.
 Both of these materials are durable, easy to maintain, and reasonably priced.
 Some cemeteries require the use of a particular material in certain sections of the cemetery.
 Be sure to check with your cemetery before you start shopping.
-For more information on the materials used for grave markers visit our How to Buy a Grave Marker page.
+For more information on the materials used for grave markers, visit our How to Buy a Grave Marker page.

 Choose the style of marker.

 Choosing a style for your marker may be as simple as selecting the option your cemetery requires or as complicated as weeding through dozens of shapes and sizes.
 Here’s where your budget can help.
 Keep your shopping to those grave markers that fall within the price range you have in mind.
-As you get to this stage of the process it’s a good time to start thinking about what the person you are selecting the stone for would like.
+As you get to this stage of the process, it’s a good time to start thinking about what the person you are selecting the stone for would like.
 Were they a flashy person or did they have more simple tastes?
-Is there something special that you want to be on the stone, like a quote or a saying?
+Is there something special you want to be on the stone, like a quote or a saying?
 If so, you’ll need to think about how much room you need.
 Do you want the stone to be for two?
 The answers to these questions will help guide your choice.